So, you’re pregnant.

 PEEING ALL THE TIME

-Sometimes I feel like I’m having heat flashes, and then other times I’m just plain hot.
-This has been so weird for me because I’m someone who’s usually always cold.
+Sometimes you feel like you’re having heat flashes, and then other times you’re just plain hot.
+This was so weird for me because I’m someone who’s usually always cold.

-They say you’re eating for two, but the reality is you really don’t need that many more calories, unless you’re underweight.
+They say you’re eating for two, but the reality is you really don’t need that many more calories, unless you’re underweight, in which case talk to your doctor of course.

 However.
-Don’t listen to anyone who tells you this.
+Don’t listen to anyone who tells you you’re not eating for two.
 You are eating for two.
 Eat away.

 (Unless your doctor specifically gave you instructions of otherwise for health reasons of course).